LoganFlaherty/sigil-language/README.md

 Interpretation:
 - Wrote in Python 3.14.
-    - Cmd: python interpreter.py {file path} {optional args}
+    - Cmd: python run.py {file path} {optional args}
         - Option 'c' prints the runtime chain after execution.
         - Option 't' prints the execution time.
-- Since sigil, at this time, does not support nested logic an AST is not required to have it interpreted i.e. it is all top-level.
+- Since sigil does not support nested logic so an AST is not needed for interpretation since it executes from a queue.
 - During parsing, the invoke queue is filled with all explicit invokes.
 - Sigils that will be invoked through a source invoke, are not put in the queue but interpreted at runtime.